 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2022, Lx reported total carbon emissions of approximately 5,285,000 kg CO2e globally, with a breakdown of 916,000 kg CO2e from Scope 1, 4,149,000 kg CO2e from Scope 2, and 220,000 kg CO2e attributed to employee commuting under Scope 3.
-In South Korea, the emissions were significantly higher, totalling about 25,181,000 kg CO2e, with Scope 1 emissions at 35,901,000 kg CO2e and Scope 2 emissions at 8,388,000 kg CO2e in 2021.
-Lx has not set specific reduction targets or initiatives as part of the Science Based Targets initiative (SBTi) or other climate pledges.
-The company’s emissions data is sourced from LX Holdings Corp., indicating a direct relationship in reporting practices.
-Overall, Lx's commitment to addressing climate change is evident through its emissions disclosures, although further details on reduction strategies are currently lacking.
+In 2022, Lx reported total carbon emissions of approximately 5,285,000 kg CO2e globally, with a breakdown of 916,000 kg CO2e from Scope 1, 4,149,000 kg CO2e from Scope 2, and 220,000 kg CO2e attributed to Scope 3 (employee commute).
+In South Korea, the emissions were significantly higher, totalling about 25,181,000 kg CO2e, with Scope 1 emissions at 25,181,000 kg CO2e and Scope 2 emissions at 9,450,000 kg CO2e.
+Comparatively, in 2021, Lx's global emissions were about 10,945,000 kg CO2e, with Scope 1 at 3,995,000 kg CO2e and Scope 2 at 6,949,000 kg CO2e.
+The South Korean figures for the same year showed Scope 1 emissions of 35,901,000 kg CO2e and Scope 2 emissions of 8,388,000 kg CO2e.
+Despite these figures, Lx has not set specific reduction targets or initiatives as part of their climate commitments, and there are no reported SBTi (Science Based Targets initiative) reduction targets.
+The emissions data is not cascaded from a parent company, but performance data is sourced from LX Holdings Corp.
+Lx's commitment to addressing climate change is evident, but further details on specific reduction strategies or pledges are currently unavailable.

 Access structured emissions data, company-specific emission factors, and source documents